Refuge | Augmentation| Redistribution | < Selections

 -

-Additional refuge could be created from an organized placement of wood and rock structures.
+Additional refuge could be created from an organized placement of wood structures.

 -